Fatihayoz/HYF-Website/planning/development-strategy.md

     uses a "container flex" class
         uses a tittle
         uses a paragraph
-        uses 3 divs with a title and a paragraph each one
+        uses 3 divs containers with a title and a paragraph each one

 #### css